mars-sim/mars-sim/README.md

 ## Supported Platforms
 * Windows
-* MacOS (known bugs in displaying the Settlement Map)
+* MacOS (known bugs in displaying certain fonts in a website in Help Browser)
 * Linux (cannot input text in text fields)